CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

 Therac-25 was a machine used to administer radiation to cancer patients which malfunctioned because of a programmer error.

-You can watch a quick video about the bug [here](https://www.youtube.com/watch?v=izGSOsAGIVQ) in a
+You can watch a quick video about the bug [here](https://www.youtube.com/watch?v=izGSOsAGIVQ).

 ### The Debugging Mindset